BlueBrain/bluepy/README.rst

 .. include:: _common.rst

-|name| documentation
+Bluepy documentation
 ====================

 Introduction
 ------------

-|name| is a Python library for accessing BlueBrain circuit models.
+Bluepy is a Python library for accessing BlueBrain circuit models.
 The main two interface classes exposed are ``Circuit`` and ``Simulation``.

 ``Circuit`` corresponds to the *static* structure of a neural network, i.e.: